Using contractors and subcontractors

 Guide

-Think about how to get the most out of contractors and subcontractors from the point of engagement through to the completion of the contracted work.
+Consider how to achieve maximum benefits when using contractors and subcontractors from the point of engagement through to the completion of the contracted work.

 Consult your staff